dAxzry/my-first-python-project/README.md

 # my-first-python-project
-this is my very first Python project! i created a simple script that handles user registration and login processes.
+this is my very first Python project! i created a simple script that performs calculations only for authorized users (Hint: try 'kali')

 how to run: